 Overseas Passenger Terminal

 Located at Circular Quay in Sydney, the Overseas Passenger Terminal (known as the OPT) has dazzling, uninterrupted views of the Sydney Opera House, Sydney Harbour and city skyline.
 Importantly, it also has easy access to Circular Quay's transport hub where trains, ferries, buses and taxis are available 24 hours, 7 days a week and is just a short walk to The Rocks, an historic precinct with cobbled laneways, cosy cafés and oldest pubs in the country.

 Entry to the OPT by car or taxi is from George Street to Argyle Street, Circular Quay.
 While a cruise vessel is in port, passenger set down and pick up is available in the terminal precinct but parking is NOT allowed on-site.
-Circular Quay train (City Rail) and ferry platforms (Harbour City Ferries) are an easy two-minute walk to the OPT.
+Circular Quay train (Sydney Trains) and ferry platforms (Harbour City Ferries) are an easy two-minute walk to the OPT.